marusic1514/hello-world/README.md

 # hello-world
-Introducing myself to the world og Github
+Introducing myself to the world of Github
+OK, what am i supposed to do with this...
+I just want to program something cool...